alexjenny97/concerts_near_me/README.md

               }
         }

-## Current Status:
-- Program curently gets info from Fiddler's Green Ampitheater and **if not commented out** adds the events to the "previous_events.json" file, then emails the events.
-Below is a snapshot of an email sent.
+## Example of current email.
   <img width="722" alt="image" src="https://github.com/user-attachments/assets/f654d4a1-2ec5-40ef-9078-cd7fddaa0af6">

-- Program stores Gmail credentials and uses them in subsequent runs so the user does not need to allow the program access every run.

 ## Possible Next Steps:
-1. Next venue: Mission Ballroom.
+1. Next site: Denver city website.
 2. Add price of general admission ticket into the email.
 3. Connect to Spotify API to bold small artists that are known and might be missed.
+4. Analyze the venues to see if prices rise closer to the event date.